johnfanv2/LenovoLegionLinux/README.md

 Lenovo Legion Linux (LLL) brings additional drivers and tools for Lenovo Legion series laptops to Linux.
 It is the alternative to Lenovo Vantage or Legion Zone (both Windows only).

-It allows to control a few features like fan curve and power mode.
+It allows you to control features like the fan curve, power mode, power limits, rapid charging, and more.
+This has been achieved through reverse engineering and disassembling the ACPI firmware, as well as the firmware and memory of the embedded controller (EC).

 :star: **Please star this repository if this is useful or might be useful in the future.**